Medabots: Medarot Damashii (Medabots Spirits)

-Medarot Damashii, a sequel to the original series, follows Ikki and Metabee as they face a new challenge some time after the events of the original series.
-Kam Kamazaki, a 12-year-old boy, has designed one of the most dangerous Medabots in the entire story called Kilobots (or Death Medarot in the Japanese version) who use the X-Medal.
-These Kilobots have no feelings, since the emotion part of the Medabot medal has been removed, and more strength parts have been replaced instead, and can break the rules in order to win a fight.
-Because they have no personality, the Medaforce is useless against them.
+Medarot Damashii, a sequel to the original series, takes place some time after the events of the original series and follows Ikki and Metabee as they face a new challenge.
+Kam Kamazaki, a 12-year-old boy, has designed a new and dangerous type of Medabot: Kilobots (known as Death Medarot in the Japanese version), who use the X-Medal.
+Kilobots have no feelings, since the emotion part of the Medabot medal has been removed and replaced with more strength parts.
+They can break the rules in order to win a fight, and the Medaforce is useless against them due to their lack of personality.
 In the first episode, Ikki loses a Robattle to Ginkai and his Kilobot Desperado when it cheats and reloads.
-But he soon meets Nae, a Medabot mechanic and Dr. Aki's granddaughter, who gives Ikki new medaparts in order to defeat Desperado through using a new feature called Action Mode (later Demolition Mode is introduced as well).
-Throughout the season, Ikki, Erika and their new friend Zuru (who secretly operates as the Mystery Medafighter) battle several of Kam's friends and their Kilobots.
-The Mystery Medfighter's ambition is to rid the world of Kilobots with the help of his Medabot Roks (who resembles Rokusho).
+He soon meets Nae, a Medabot mechanic and Dr. Aki's granddaughter, who gives Ikki new medaparts in order to defeat Desperado using a new feature called Action Mode, and later on Demolition Mode is introduced as well.
+Throughout the season, Ikki, Erika, and their new friend Zuru, who secretly operates as the Mystery Medafighter, battle several of Kam's friends and their Kilobots.
+The Mystery Medfighter's ambition is to rid the world of Kilobots with the help of his Medabot Roks, who resembles Rokusho.
 Eventually, Ginkai re-discovers the true spirit of medafighting, defects from Kam's side, and returns to using Medabots.
-Eventually, Kam realizes the error of his ways and stops trying to develop stronger and more dangerous Kilobots following the Kilobot Gryphon's defeat, choosing to remain with his Kilobot Blackbettle, who has a personality installed into her X-Medal.
+Kam also realizes the error of his ways and stops trying to develop stronger and more dangerous Kilobots following the Kilobot Gryphon's defeat, choosing to remain with his Kilobot Blackbettle, who has a personality installed into her X-Medal.

-This sequel is often criticized for the dropping of several supporting characters such as Henry/Hikaru Agata/Phantom Renegade/Space Medafighter X and Arcbeetle, Rokusho, Koji and Sumilidon, Rintaro and Kantaroth, Karin and Neutranurse, Victor and Warbandit, Mr. Referee, the Rubberobo Gang, and the Chick Salesman, as well as for the fact that many of the new Kilobots and Medabots are simply slightly modified versions of the original series without relation to the original characters: Roks (Rokusho), Exor (Sumilidon), Arcdash (Arcbeetle), Unitrix (Warbandit).
+The sequel is often criticized for dropping several supporting characters such as Henry/Hikaru Agata/Phantom Renegade/Space Medafighter X and Arcbeetle, Rokusho, Koji and Sumilidon, Rintaro and Kantaroth, Karin and Neutranurse, Victor and Warbandit, Mr. Referee, the Rubberobo Gang, and the Chick Salesman, as well as the fact that many of the new Kilobots and Medabots are modified versions of the original series without relation to the original characters: Roks (Rokusho), Exor (Sumilidon), Arcdash (Arcbeetle), and Unitrix (Warbandit).